-When young artists have a massive success, just like he did with You Spin Me Round (like a record) is often when they find themselves on a circuit of kids shows and wherever a representational company decide the demographic they want to shape you into, lives.
+When young artists have a massive success, like he did with You Spin Me Round (like a record), is often when someone finds themselves on a circuit of kids shows and/or wherever a representative forces them, for the sake of exposure.

-But is that really how we ought to be nurturing performers and artists, if we’re going to support their emotional and psychological stability?
-Isn’t it enough of an adjustment to have to make, into having your talents recognised without having to bend into a version of you that doesn’t exist.
+Is that the right way to nurture upcoming performers and artists, if they’re going to support their emotional and psychological stability?
+Isn’t it enough of an adjustment anyway, without having to bend into a version of themselves that doesn’t sit well.

-And that’s what got increasingly harder for Pete Burns as he aged, especially after revitalising his career through his appearance on Celebrity Big Brother in 2011.
+That’s what got increasingly tougher for Pete Burns as he aged, especially after revitalising his career through his appearance on Celebrity Big Brother in 2011.

-He was candid enough to say he did it purely for the money, and the story goes that he intended to go in and be vile in order to bag the money and head for the door as soon as he could get evicted.
-Instead, the audience were gripped by his verbal antics, and that coat incident.
+He was candid enough – in that documentary – to say he did it purely for the money, and the story goes that he intended to go in and be vile in order to bag the money and head for the door as soon as he could get evicted.
+Instead, the audience were gripped by his verbal antics, and then there the incident with the coat.

 What is plastic surgery concealing?

-It’s not a coincidence that psychologically he headed for plastic surgery, in order to hide in an endeavour to have a private life, but his life was anything but.
-I’m old school, wedded to the authenticity of aging and all the wonderful elements it contains if you allow it
+It’s not a coincidence that psychologically he headed for plastic surgery, in order to hide in an endeavour to have a private life, it turned out his life was anything but.
+I’m old school, wedded to the authenticity of aging and all the wonderful elements it contains if you allow it in.

-Let’s celebrate the wrinkles, because each tells a story.
+Let’s celebrate the wrinkles, the lines and the creases, because they show a real life sits behind them.
 It’s great to have lead an interesting life, and it’s more than okay to own it.
-I happen to think that younger people need to know it, so they stop fearing it.
+I happen to think that younger people need to know it, so they can stop fearing it.

 I appreciate that there’s a great deal of pressure in the arts to remain young, especially for women, but it makes it even more important to stand up for yourself and claim your right to be you.